-- A Safety Action Group may be established as a standing group or as an ad-hoc group to assist or act on behalf of the Safety Review Board. - More than one Safety Action Group may be established depending on the scope of the task and specific expertise required. - The Safety Action Group should report to and take strategic direction from the Safety Review Board and should be comprised of managers, supervisors and personnel from operational areas. - The Safety Action Group should: - monitor operational safety;

-- resolve identified risks; - assess the impact on safety of operational changes; and - ensure that safety actions are implemented within agreed timescales. - The Safety Action Group should review the effectiveness of previous safety recommendations and safety promotion. - The Safety Review Board (SRB) and the SAG may be combined.
+- A Safety Action Group may be established as a standing group or as an ad-hoc group to assist or act on behalf of the Safety Review Board. - More than one Safety Action Group may be established depending on the scope of the task and specific expertise required. - The Safety Action Group should report to and take strategic direction from the Safety Review Board and should be comprised of managers, supervisors and personnel from operational areas. - The Safety Action Group should: - monitor operational safety; - resolve identified risks; - assess the impact on safety of operational changes; and - ensure that safety actions are implemented within agreed timescales. - The Safety Action Group should review the effectiveness of previous safety recommendations and safety promotion. - The Safety Review Board (SRB) and the SAG may be combined.

-5.6 Safety Ch.
-5.6 Performance Monitoring and N ISS1/REV4/21.12.2021 leasurement M/CC EVALUATION METHOD MS CL TOPIC ORO.GEN.200 ORA.GEN.200 LEGAL REFERENCE CAMO.A.200 5-OMM04-030 CL ChOM ChSeqNo.
-OMM, Chapter 4.X "Safety Performanual Reference mance monitoring and measurement" IF APPLICABLE, BRIEF DE CRIPTION OF ELEMENT REQUIRING PRIOR APPROVAL Complex Orga nisation and CAMO: ☐ Are Safety of bjectives defined? ☐ Are the Safe ☐ Are the Safety objectives communicated to all employees? ☐ Are Safety Performance Indicators (SPI's) defined? ☐ Is the Safety Performance checked on a regu ılar basis? ☐ Is the Safet Performance communicated to a all staff on a regular basis?
+5.6 Safe Ch.
+5.6 ty Performance Monitoring and Measurement ISS1/REV4/21.12.2021 M/CC EVALUATION METHOD MS CL TOPIC ORO.GEN.200 ORA.GEN.200 CAMO.A.200 LEGAL REFERENCE 5-OMM04-030 CL ChOM ChSeqN OMM, Chapter 4.X "Safety Performance monitoring and measurement MANUAL REFERENCE nt"

+Complex Organisation and CAMO:

+- □ Are Safety objectives defined? - □ Are the Safety objectives communicated to all employees? - □ Are Safety Performance Indicators (SPI's) defined? - □ Is the Safety Performance checked on a regular basis? - □ Is the Safety Performance communicated to all staff on a regular basis?